image of a knight is very strong in Western culture.

 Our aim is to produce a sufficient

-number of Knights to represent Chivalry-Now and propagate
+number of Knights to represent Chivalry-Now and carry

-its principles back into the culture, thereby replacing what was
+its principles back into a culture in dire need of them, thereby replacing what was